 Makes 18 silver dollars.

-Created exclusively for Community Grains by Pastry Chef extraordinaire, Deirdre Davis.
+Created exclusively for Community Grains by Pastry Chef, Deirdre Davis.

 - 1 cup Community Grains Hard Red Winter Wheat Whole Grain Flour

 - 1 Tbsp sugar